top of page

 FarEarth brings to NewSpace companies what teams of scientists bring to large classic space missions.

 Yes, all satellites require pre-processing of their raw data to be usable in downstream applications.
 Even for large classic satellites, operators do not distribute raw data as it has little analytical value.
-All data is radiometrically calibrated and geometrically corrected.
-Pre-processing is, therefore, essential for your smaller satellite.

 Customers and experts alike expect images to be calibrated and GIS-ready.